periods how to relieve them? Causes and advice

 To help you combat painful periods , here are a few remedies and methods to try.
 However, if natural or non-medical methods don't work, it's best to consult your GP as soon as possible.

 Certain herbal teas can help reduce the pain of periods, particularly cramps and digestive problems.
 Many plants are recommended: chamomile, raspberry leaves, alchemilla and fennel.
 What's more, adopting herbal teas to relieve painful periods is economical.
 So there's no reason not to try this solution!

 Essential oils, very popular in organic cosmetics, have many properties when used for massage or in a hot bath.
 We recommend tarragon, clary sage and basil, to be used in a few drops at most.
 These grandma's remedies for periods are not without risk: we recommend you carry out an allergy test before using them!
 Put a drop of oil in your elbow and wait half an hour to see if a skin allergy develops.

 Acupressure or acupuncture

 Acupressure and acupuncture come from traditional Chinese medicine.
 Acupressure points are used to reduce menstrual flow and the pain associated with periods.
 Some points are better known than others: the Taichong point, the lower Tian point or the Sanyinjao point.
 You can simply apply theseacupressure pointsto reduce periods pain yourself at home and see the results.

 The FAQ of painful periods

-What causes painful periods?
+What causes periods pain?

 To relieve the pain, you can take painkillers.
-You can also use a hot water bottle to relax the muscles.
+You can also use a hot-water bottle to relax the muscles.
 In some cases, the pill can be prescribed or changed.

-Why are my periods getting more painful?
+Why are my periods increasingly painful?